lukkelele/LkEngine/README.md

 ### February 15, 2024
 Last couple of weeks has mostly been work on assets and asset loading. <br>
-Some nice improvements can be seen though, especially with the cubemap.
+Some nice improvements can be seen though, especially with the new environment cubemap.
 <div align="center">
 	<img align="center" src="/doc/img/LkEngine-2024-02-15_1.png" width=740 height=440>
 	<p align="center">